manoloah/panicbutton_app/panic_button_flutter/README.md

 # PanicButton Flutter App

-A calming app for anxiety relief with breathing exercises, built with Flutter.
+A calming app for anxiety and panic relief with breathing exercises.

 ## Features